heyuliang/Autoware/docs/UsersGuide/Installation/Setup.rst

     Autoware itself is licensed under BSD 3-Clause "New" or "Revised" License.
     However, pre-trained models of DNN that the users of Autoware use are expected to be licensed under another license.
-For example, KITTI is licensed under CC BY-NC-SA, which do now allow commercial uses. **Please follow each license of the models you use.**
+For example, KITTI is licensed under CC BY-NC-SA, which do not allow commercial uses. **Please follow each license of the models you use.**